 We expect our international students to travel to Bangor in time for the on campus start in September 2020, if possible.
-The University is planning to deliver programmes through a combination of on campus face to face and online teaching, with social distancing measures implemented throughout campus.
-Further guidance on these arrangements will be released shortly on the webpage.
+The University is planning to deliver programmes through blended learning, a combination of on campus live sessions and online delivery, with social distancing measures implemented throughout campus in line with the government guidelines.

 However, if you are not able to arrive on campus in time for some reasons, for example;

-b)Flight issues – e.g. nearby airports are closed, flights are not available, or flights are too expensive.
+b)Flight issues – e.g. nearby airports are closed or flights are not available

 c)Travel restrictions: e.g. Restrictions/lockdown imposed within your home country or in the UK

-then you will be able start your course online and continue your studies online from your home country.
+then you will be able to start your course online but will be expected to travel to Bangor to continue your studies as soon as you are able to.

 We are working on arrangements for student arrivals later in the semester and we shall publish this information on these pages and on the Arrival Pages.